hpe-storage/scod/docs/csi_driver/operations.md

 #### Patch Running NFS Servers

-When patching the NFS `Deployments`, the `Pods` will restart and cause a pause in I/O for the NFS clients with active mounts.
+When patching the NFS `Deployments`, the server `Pods` will restart and result in an I/O pause for the NFS clients with active mounts.
 The clients will recover gracefully once the NFS `Pod` is running again.

+!!! caution
+    Patching NFS servers with XFS volumes prior to v3.0.0 will hang the NFS clients indefinitely due to lack of FSID support.
+Scale down clients before patching the servers.

 Patch all NFS `Deployments` with the following.